2025/07/22

 Green duffel (clothes & inside):

 • Change: only wore 1 pair of socks the whole week, used ALL the bibs, but threw one of them away at the end, used bathing suit, camp shorts for PJs, only wore the gravel shirt once - it wasn't as comfy as the sun shirts though it was UPF 50.
+When I wanted UPF 50, I just wore the long-sleeve shirt.
 Don't bring so many bars as the rest stops are well stocked.

 Black duffel (sleeping):